jackfperryjr/mog/README.md

 # M<img src="Mog.Api/wwwroot/images/moogle.png" width="20">ogleApi

 MoogleApi is a database for all things Final Fantasy.
 Currently live at www.moogleapi.com!
-The homepage is a single page application/search engine using VueJs!
-Check it out.

 ### Easy to use!